5 Signs It's Time to Replace Your Home's HVAC System

 How often do you think about your HVAC system?
-For most homeowners in Gainesville, it’s merely a blip on the radar until it gives out, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for an expensive repair.
+For most homeowners in Gainesville, it’s hardly a blip on the radar until it gives out, leaving you sweating buckets in the summer, shivering in the winter and scrambling to find the cash for an expensive repair.

 An HVAC system is one of the biggest investments you make in your home.
 While you obviously want to keep it operating as long as possible, it’s important to know when it’s time for an upgrade.